social-comp/YouTubeAuditGeolocation-data/README.md

 - `Like`: Like Count of the YouTube Video
 - `Favorite Count`: Favorite Count of the YouTube Video
 - `# of Comments`: Number of Comments on the YouTube Video
-- `Annotation`: Annotation label of the YouTube Video (Used the 7-point scale; `Data Collection Overview` section above or Table 6 in the paper for more information)
+- `Annotation`: Annotation label of the YouTube Video (Used the 7-point scale; `Data Collection Overview` section above or Appendix Table 7 in the paper for more information)
 - `Top 100 Comments`: Top 100 Comments on the YouTube Video

 A snippet: